 It is thus a much more robust process compared to ‘Verification’, enabling prolonged and sustainable use of the slings in a safe and reliable way.
 All based acceptance criteria, failure modes analyses and risk assessments on a system level.
 This is the only process leading to a real ‘Certificate’.
 The use and value of the DNV Approval of Manufacturing Certificate for Dyneema® SK78 supports such safety and reliability best.

-Therefore DSM recommends sling ‘Certification’ over ‘Verification’; enabling safer, more reliable and more sustainable sling design and use.
+Therefore Avient recommends sling ‘Certification’ over ‘Verification’; enabling safer, more reliable and more sustainable sling design and use.

 DNV’s Approval of Manufacturer (AoM) Certificate confirms that we have complied with international standards, regulations and recognized DNV rules.
 This proves our products are of high quality and meet the highest safety standards.